 All students are expected to attend school for the entire school day and maintain a full class schedule.
-Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day schedule.
+Exceptions may be made occasionally by the campus principal for students in grades 9-12 who

 [See Schedule Changes for information related to student requests to revise their course schedule.]